-As an immigrant chef, do you feel the need to compromise authenticity with a purpose to fulfill a broader palate?
+As an immigrant chef, do you need to compromise authenticity to fulfill a broader palate?
 There will continually be compromises.
-The largest one is that every now and then we are not able to get the components historically used in Turkish cuisine.
+The largest one is that we cannot get the components historically used in Turkish cuisine now and then.
 Either they may be too expensive, or they may be unavailable.
-So, we’ve had to adapt a good way to make our meals flavor as true as feasible, and I suppose we’ve accomplished an awesome activity.
-In eating place kitchens, you need to be flexible and bring the great meals with the system and components you have got.
-We are able to get the main Turkish spices – those that clearly make Turkish delicacies unique – and excellent olive oil.
-These are perhaps the 2 most critical factors of Turkish meals.
+In eating place kitchens, you must be flexible and bring great meals with the system and components.
+So, we’ve had to adapt a good way to make our meal’s flavor as true as feasible, and I suppose we’ve accomplished an awesome activity.
+We can get the main Turkish spices that make Turkish delicacies unique and excellent olive oil.
+These are perhaps the two most critical factors of Turkish meals.

-How are you decreasing meals waste?
-What are you doing to make the restaurant greater sustainable?
+How are you decreasing meal waste?
+What are you doing to make the restaurant more sustainable?
 We cook dinner fresh food from scratch every day.
-We reduce food waste due to the fact our kitchen procedures and recipes are evolved in a manner that maximizes the use of every aspect.
-Food charges are obviously the maximum critical purpose for minimizing waste in a eating place, so we make the effort to pick out seasonal components that can be used of their entirety.
+We reduce food waste because our kitchen procedures and recipes have evolved to maximize the use of every aspect.
+Food charges are the most critical purpose for minimizing waste in an eating place, so we try to pick out seasonal components that can be used in their entirety.

-What was your very first meals dependancy?
+What was your very first meal dependancy?
 Zeytinyağlı bamya, or Turkish okra in olive oil.
-I used to do my homework inside the kitchen, and would watch my mother cook every day.
-Eventually, I started out assisting her, and learned to like the technique of making delicious meals.
+I used to do my homework inside the kitchen and would watch my mother cook every day.
+Eventually, I started out assisting her and learned to like the technique of making delicious meals.
 She made this okra dish that turned into especially correct, and that is what I make once I’m missing home.

-Croatian cuisine is now and again referred to as “the delicacies of regions”, due to the fact that every a part of Croatia has its personal awesome culinary traditions, and affects from its neighbors.
-The cookery of coastal areas suggests influences from Roman, Illyrian and Greek delicacies, Italian cuisine, and even French delicacies, while inland regions get their affects from Viennese and Austrian cuisine, Hungarian cuisine and Turkish delicacies.
+Croatian cuisine is now and again referred to as “the delicacies of regions” because every part of Croatia has its awesome culinary traditions and effects from its neighbors.
+The cuisine of coastal areas suggests influences from Roman, Illyrian, Greek delicacies, Italian cuisine, and even French delicacies.
+At the same time, inland regions get their effects from Viennese and Austrian cuisine, Hungarian cuisine, and Turkish delicacies.

-– Juha od Mahuna – A vegetable soup made from inexperienced beans, as well as carrots, lentils, onions and peas.
+– Juha od Mahuna – A vegetable soup made from inexperienced beans, carrots, lentils, onions, and peas.

-– Brudet – Fish stew, served with polenta (boiled cornmeal)
+– Bruder – Fish stew, served with polenta (boiled cornmeal)

-– Gulas – A spicy pork stew, much like Hungarian delicacies’s gulyás (goulash).
+– Gulas – A spicy pork stew, much like Hungarian delicacies’ gulyás (goulash).

 – Slavonski Cobanac – Lamb stew at the beginning from Slavonia.

-– Istrian stew (Croatian: Istarska jota) – A stew made with bacon, spare ribs, beans, potatoes and sauerkraut, pro with garlic.
+– Istrian stew (Croatian: Istarska jota) – A stew made with bacon, spare ribs, beans, potatoes, and sauerkraut, a pro with garlic.

 – Pasticada – A stewed pork dish, at the beginning from Dalmatia (and occasionally known as “Dalmatinska pasticada”).
 Served with gnocchi (dumplings) or extensive noodles.

-– Sataras – Minced and roasted veggies, mainly bell peppers.
+– Satara – Minced and roasted veggies, mainly bell peppers.

 – Sarma – Sauerkraut rolls with ground (minced) pork and rice.

-– Zagrebacki odrezak – Originally from Croatia’s capital, Zagreb, this dish includes thin slices of hen or veal stuffed with ham and cheese and then sautéed.
+– Zagrebacki break – Originally from Croatia’s capital, Zagreb, this dish includes thin slices of hen or veal stuffed with ham and cheese and then sautéed.

 – Ðuvec – Stewed greens, much like ratatouille.

-– Cesnovka – Another sort of highly spiced red meat sausage.
-Cesnovka has a garlic taste, and originates from the Turopolje place.
+– Cesnovka – Another highly spiced red meat sausage.
+Cesnovka has a garlic taste and originates from the Turopolje place.

-– Strukli – A form of ravioli, originally from Zagreb.
-Strukli normally consists of both cheese or apple.
-In northern parts of the u .
-S .
-A ., they’re generally eaten at some stage in the Christmas length, with compotes of dried end result (apples, pears, prunes, and so on.).
+– Strike – A form of ravioli, originally from Zagreb.
+Strike normally consists of both cheese and apple.
+In northern parts of the U.S., they’re generally eaten at some stage in the Christmas length, with compotes or the dried results (apples, pears, prunes, etc.).

 – Palacinke – Crêpes with candy fillings.

-– Krafne – A form of doughnut (with out a hole although).
-Krafne are commonly filled with chocolate, cream, custard or jelly (jam).
+– Krane – A form of the doughnut (without a hole, although).
+Krane is commonly filled with chocolate, cream, custard, or jelly (jam).

-– Rozata – A custard pudding, similar to flan.
+– Rozella – A custard pudding similar to flan.

-– Cupavci – A biscuit-like cake which is cut into squares, after which blanketed with chocolate and desiccated coconut.
+– Cupavci – A biscuit-like cake cut into squares, after which it is blanketed with chocolate and desiccated coconut.

 – Strudel (Croatian: Savijaca, Strudla) – – The Croatian model of strudel, full of apple or cheese.